User Interface provides a visual way to configure the batch process.

 Each column of the grid can be sorted to quickly identify failed items if needed.

-List contains detailed log messages about the progress.
+Journal contains detailed log messages about the progress.
 Use this log to troubleshoot errors.